 To date Ready for Work has impacted the lives of over 800 people.
-Close to 70% of those completing their work experience have since started working and almost all of the participants have said that the programme has increased their confidence and motivation for finding employment.
+Close to 70% of those completing work experience through the service have since started working and almost all of the participants have said that the service has increased their confidence and motivation for finding employment.

 We are funded by the Department of Employment Affairs and Social Protection, and we work with government and community-voluntary services to provide pathways towards work.

-If you are in contact with people who are affected by homelessness, mental health or other barriers and are keen to return to work, you can refer them to us by sending in a completed application form:
+If you are in contact with people who are affected by a health condition, injury, illness or disability and are progressing towards a return to work, you can refer them to us by sending in a completed application form:

 Use our leaflet to talk to your client about this opportunity:

 Potential participants attend an informal interview to assess whether they meet our criteria, i.e. are they motivated and ready for a return to work.
-We match selected candidates to a suitable work experience placement and organise an introductory meeting with the company.
+We carry out a needs assessment and a Career Counsellor begins to create a working relationship with the client.
 Those who aren’t selected are referred to appropriate alternative services.

 Our pre-employment training module has been created specifically for marginalised groups and focuses on communication, building confidence, managing change plus CV preparation and mock interviews.